davidgiven/fluxengine/doc/index.md

     should work too but will require a little effort.
 ED disks probably don't work, but I'd [love to hear from you](https://github.com/davidgiven/fluxengine/issues/new) if you have one
     and want to give it a try.
+This includes variations like Atari ST.

   - [Acorn ADFS disks](acornadfs.md): read only (likewise)